nais/doc/docs/deployment/README.md

 ## Set it up

 1. Your application must have a repository on GitHub containing a `nais.yaml` and `Dockerfile`.
-2. Your GitHub team must have _admin_ access on that repository.
+2. Your GitHub team must have _write_ access on that repository.
 3. Your GitHub team's identifier must match the _Kubernetes team label_ in your `nais.yaml`.
 There is an example file below.
 4. Retrieve your [team API key](https://deploy.nais.io).
 Save the key as a secret named `NAIS_DEPLOY_APIKEY` in your GitHub repository.
 5. Follow the guide below.